Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/API_GUIDE.md

     - It checks for the presence and correct type of `aiOpportunityScore` and `keyOpportunities`.
     - If `estimatedRoi` is missing, it is **calculated on the fly** by summing the `estimatedImpact` of each opportunity.
 This prevents data integrity issues and ensures leads are always displayed correctly.
 5.  **Source Extraction**: The grounding sources are extracted from the `groundingMetadata` path.
 This provides the verifiable data that builds trust in the analysis.
-6.  **Data Tagging**: The final `AnalysisResult` object is tagged with `isMockData: false` to clearly distinguish it from demo data.

 ## 5. Error Handling

 The `analyzeCompanyWebsite` function has multi-layered error handling:
+- **Configuration Error**: It first checks if the `API_KEY` is available.
+If not, it throws an error to prevent any API calls.

-- **No Content Error**: It first checks if the API response contains any `candidates`.
+- **No Content Error**: It then checks if the API response contains any `candidates`.
 If not, it means the response was likely blocked (e.g., by safety filters), and it throws a specific, user-friendly error.
 - **Invalid Format Error**: If a JSON object cannot be found or parsed from the response text, it throws an error indicating the AI's response was malformed.
 - **General Errors**: A top-level `try...catch` block handles network errors or other unexpected issues during the API call, relaying the message to the UI.

-## 6. Demo Mode Fallback

-If the `API_KEY` environment variable is not set, `analyzeCompanyWebsite` does not call the Gemini API.
-Instead, it calls `generateMockAnalysis()`.
-This internal function:
-- Simulates an API delay (`setTimeout`).
-- Dynamically creates a realistic `AnalysisResult` object with varied opportunities, scores, and ROI figures that adhere to the business rules.
-- Tags the data with `isMockData: true`.

-This ensures a seamless and informative experience for development, testing, and product demonstrations.